Tahoora-99/language-and-book/README.md

 ## Requirements
-I will use Sqlachemy to control database access and save time, also HTML and CSS to display the application templates and Python to display the application . obviously i need Javascript to make the application interactive
+I will use Sqlachemy to control database access and save time, also HTML and CSS to display the application templates and Python to display the application . obviously I need Javascript to make the application interactive